 He laughed, “Oh hey that dude has so many girls after him, he won’t even know which Samantha you are.”

 “Yeah?
-There’s probably plenty of surfer babes for him to choose from…but none of them is me!
+There are probably plenty of surfer babes for him to choose from… but none of them is me!
 So tell him anyway.
 Here’s my number.
 Tell him I’m the Samantha who took a cold shower!”
 She slammed the phone down.